 - Use air conditioners and fans.
 If you use a fan, make sure your windows are open to release trapped hot air.

 - Use drapes, shades, louvers, or awnings in your home.
-Outdoor awnings or louvers can reduce the heat that enters the home by up to 80%.
+Outdoor awnings or louvers can reduce the heat that enters the home by up to 80 percent.

 - Visit a friend with air conditioning or spend time in a cool place like a mall, library, or senior center.